This is the multi-page printable view of this section. Click here to print.

 EncryptionEncryption status

-Volume GroupName of the Volume Group that the volume belongs to
+Volume GroupName of the Volume Group the volume belongs to

 iSCSI informationStorage Target IP information for server connection

-• Charges incurred according to the set capacity
+• Charges are incurred based on the configured capacity

-• Click the edit button if you need to set snapshot capacity
+• Click the edit button if you need to set a snapshot schedule

 • Click the name to go to the snapshot’s detail page